 A Brief History of California Water

-The ambition behind big dreams of all kinds is what defines California's history.
-Manifest Destiny, the Gold Rush and epic natural disasters set the stage.
-California seized every event as an opportunity to think big and move heaven and earth in the name of progress.
+Big dreams and big ambitions drive California's history.
+Manifest Destiny, the Gold Rush, epic natural disasters—California seizes every opportunity to move heaven and earth in the name of progress.

 Nothing happens without water.

 Most of California's population live hundreds of miles from their source of fresh water – but not by accident.
 When the LA Aqueduct was completed in 1913, it delivered 4 times the amount of water that Los Angeles needed at the time.
 Owen's Lake was drained to grow Los Angeles, the Hetch Hetchy was dammed to feed San Francisco.
 These "successes" paved the way for one of the largest water conveyance systems – and thus one of the largest economies – in the world.
 We built it, and they came.
 Now we're up against the harsh reality that fresh water is not an infinite resource.

 FAST GROWTH, BIG PROBLEMS

 California's response to it's growing cities coupled with deadly floods and long periods of drought was to control it's fresh water with infrastructure, but messing with nature always comes with a cost.

 It took barely 80 years for California to become a state, with growth going into overdrive during the Gold Rush.
 Upon statehood in 1850, California immediately began building big infrastructure to control water, forming levee and reclamation districts only 10 years later.
 Water projects large and small followed and continue to this day.
 But moving water causes conflict, and water issues being brought to the courts started early in our state's history, and are now the status quo.

 California has two gigantic water development systems: the California State Water Project and the Federal Central Valley Project.
 Both use multiple dammed reservoirs to capture and store water, which is then redistributed via rivers and canals, generally from Northern California sources to San Joaquin Valley farms and southern California cities.